tunnelcatvpn/docs/docs/server/ohp.md

 1. Upgrades your HTTP Proxy software `squid`/`tinyproxy`/`privoxy` to an HTTP tunneling friendly
 2. Allows invalid HTTP request to be sent to the server and respond `200 HTTP Status Code`

+# Prerequisites
+1. A working `HTTP Proxy` installed on your server
+2. OpenVPN installed on `TCP` mode

 # Install

 Go to your `SSH` client or `Console` and establish a connection with your server on the terminal input the following command: